b97jre/RNAseqcourse/source/QC_lab.rst

   rownames(C)<-colnames(counts)

 This can also be calculated as one command with the R apply function, but to clarify what is being calculated we included a more descriptive code.
 Another way to do the same thing would be: ::

   C<-apply(log2(counts+1),2,cor,log2(counts+1),method="pearson")
   diag(C)<-NA

 Now you will plot a heatmap with the correlations: ::

   pdf('correlation_heatmap.pdf')
   heatmap(C,symm=TRUE)
   dev.off()

 Do the clustering agree with what you expect?
 Which different sample groups are more similar?
+Are some sample groups more dissimilar compared to the others?